Britain says evacuation flight leaves Wuhan with over 200 on board

 “Alongside British nationals, there are other nationalities on board,” the Foreign Office said in a statement.

-The death toll in mainland China from the new virus rose to 723 on Saturday, and it has spread to some two dozen countries abroad, including five British nationals infected in a French mountain resort.
+The death toll in mainland China from the new virus rose to to 723 on Saturday, and it has spread to some two dozen countries abroad, including five British nationals infected in a French mountain resort.
 There have been three confirmed cases in Britain itself.
+(Reporting by Alistair Smout; Editing by Hugh Lawson)